uw-dims/dims-finalreport/docs/source/challenges.rst

 On multiple occasions, hardware had to be moved from one location to another (which meant changing IP addresses on both bare-metal hosts and virtual machines, changing routes, and changing VPNs.)
-The last time hardware was moved, this time to consolidate it all into one data center, the entire system became unstable and non-functional.
+The last time hardware was moved, in order to consolidate it all into one data center, the entire system became unstable and non-functional.

 One of the machines being moved served as the hypervisor for approximately